sudipnext/medium-unlocker/readme.md

 The creator of this tool and its contributors are not responsible for any misuse, consequences, or actions resulting from the software's use.
 Choose your actions responsibly.

+This software is licensed under the BSD 3-Clause License.
+See the LICENSE file for details.